 I finally decided to check my website against Google’s PageSpeed Insights tool.

-A recent commit also includes some experimentation with HTML that tells browsers to prematurely connect to servers or download files that will be used later, thus minimizing loading time for when those files end up being used.
+A recent commit also includes some experimentation with HTML that tells browsers to prematurely download files that will be used later, thus minimizing loading time for when those files end up being used.

 This list isn’t all-inclusive - for that, check out the git commit log.